hbz/slides/README.md

 The slides will be published via GitHub Pages to `http://hbz.github.io/slides/<directory-name>` (and hence resolved by our web proxy at `https://slides.lobid.org/<directory-name>`) when pushed into master.
 GitHub Pages takes its time so you need a little patience!

+To add the slides to the overview at https://slides.lobid.org/ one has to update the `index.html` at the root level of this repository.